openwrt/packages/net/travelmate/files/README.md

 * optional: the LuCI frontend shows the WiFi QR codes from all configured Access Points.
 It allows you to connect your Android or iOS devices to your router’s WiFi using the QR code

 ## Prerequisites
-* [OpenWrt](https://openwrt.org), tested with the stable release series (18.06.x) and with the latest OpenWrt snapshot
+* [OpenWrt](https://openwrt.org), tested with the stable release series (19.07.x) and with the latest OpenWrt snapshot
-* iwinfo for wlan scanning, uclient-fetch for captive portal detection
+* iwinfo for wlan scanning, uclient-fetch for captive portal detection, dnsmasq as dns backend
 * optional: qrencode 4.x for QR code support
 * optional: wpad (the full version, not wpad-mini) to use Enterprise WiFi
+* optional: curl to use external scripts for captive portal auto-logins

 ## Installation & Usage
 * download the package [here](https://downloads.openwrt.org/snapshots/packages/x86_64/packages)